classicdevops/cld/README.md

     - Search for web.py files in the root of each module, this code is executed as is, as part of the whole interface
       - When web.py is found at the root of a module, a symlink is created to the `/var/cld/web/modules/${MODULE}/web` directory along the path `/var/cld/web/modules/${MODULE}` to access the static files of the module outside the Flask directory of the application
   - Each displayed block of the module on the main page of the interface is generated when web.py is detected and leads to the index endpoint specified by web.py in the module code
-    - The name and description of modules are read from the properties of the webmodule object specified in the web.py file of each module, you can see an example in the module documentation file `/var/cld/modules/doc/web.py`
+    - The name and description of modules are read from the properties of the webmodule object specified in the web.py file of each module, you can see as an example in the documentation module - file `/var/cld/modules/doc/web.py`
     - The module logo is displayed if found at `/var/cld/web/modules/${MODULE}/content/logo.svg`, otherwise a standard image is displayed

 ## Access validation factors for each interface: